 Running a red light commonly happens by accident, but these accidental violations usually cause only minor delays.
 When drivers boldly ignore red lights and pass through cross traffic, accidents can occur at high speeds.
 Especially on highways or busy roads, these accidents can even be deadly.

 If you or a loved one was hit by a driver who ran a red light, call Prosper Shaked Accident Injury Attorneys PA today.
 Miami red light accident lawyer Prosper Shaked fights for the rights of drivers, passengers, and pedestrian victims injured in accidents caused by running a red light in the Miami area.
-To schedule a free legal consultation on your case, contact our law offices today at (305) 694-2676.
+To schedule a free legal consultation on your case, contact our office today at (305) 694-2676.

 Proving Fault in a Red Light Accident